drfailer/lock_free_program_proving/README.md

 The first version of the code that has been proved presented a logic issue that was only found later (not through the proof, indicating a hole in the specifications).
-The bug was located in the grow logic: in the original version, block reuse (circular linked list) wasn't implemented, and the push function was always reallocating new blocks instead of reusing the empty ones behind the head.
+The bug was located in the grow logic: in the original version, the list was circular, but the blocks where never reused and the push function was always reallocating new blocks instead of reusing the empty ones behind the head.
 Correcting this issue required updating both the code and the specifications to maintain the correctness of the proof.
 Note that this logic